Google Authenticator Alternative 2026 - Push Approve + Autofill

 Google Authenticator is the most widely used authenticator app.
-It's simple, free, and works.
+It is simple, free, and works.
 Google added cloud backup in 2023, so your tokens survive a phone loss.
-For many people, it's enough.
+For many people, it is enough.

-But if you manage more than a few tokens, or you want your MFA codes to fill in automatically, Google Authenticator starts to feel limiting.
+But if you manage more than a few tokens, sign in on a desktop, or want your MFA codes to fill in automatically, Google Authenticator starts to feel limiting.
+There is no browser extension, no push-to-approve, and no way to share a factor with a teammate.
+That is where a Google Authenticator alternative earns its place.

 | FactorCat | Google Authenticator | |